The Best Newborn Care Close to Home

 As a mom, I’m grateful for a lot of things, like having a healthy family.
 Time spent in the neonatal intensive care unit (NICU) at Children’s National Hospital made me realize how fortunate we are to have country's best neonatal care in our region.

-My 6-week-old son, Coby, had spiked a fever.
+When he was 6 weeks old, my son Coby spiked a fever.
 I’m a pediatrician and took him to a small community hospital near home.
 They had a hard time getting an IV in him.
 He was getting more dehydrated by the minute.
 Now it was life or death.
 When the EMTs from Children’s National arrived, they worked fast.
 I was terrified, but they knew what they were doing.

 They also made sure I was ok after my husband left to care for our 2-year-old.
 I rode in the front seat of the ambulance.
 They reassured me about Coby’s condition from the back.
 At the emergency department, 10 people converged to offer support.
 Coby was rushed into the NICU.
 A doctor offered to set me up to pump so Coby could have breast milk.
 Nurses swaddled Coby and advocated for him, asking for pain medicine when necessary.